jaenrig-ifx/micropython/docs/psoc6/quickref.rst

 ..method:: I2C.init()

-All the initialization & configurations are handled by the constructor.
+All the initialization & configurations are handled by the constructor.Hence init() is not required

 Real time clock (RTC)